 The integrity of the data NHRS receives from employers is crucial to its ability to effectively administer retirement benefits.
 Without timely and accurate payroll information and payment of contributions, the retirement system cannot correctly calculate or finalize pensions for recent retirees.

-What if the 15th falls on a weekend or a holiday?
+What if the 15th or 25th falls on a weekend or a holiday?

 Do I need to report retirees?